Kosmokleaner/DirectXShaderCompilerWiki/Float16-Scalar-Type.md

 This change applies to half, float, int, and double scalar types.

-# Type Buffer
+# Type Buffer/Texture

-No changes in syntax.
-Half type will be interpreted as 16 bit scalars in memory.
+No changes.
+Half types will be interpreted as float16, not min16float.

 # Atomic Operations